Tushar-bansall/Music-Streaming-Website/README.md

 Designed an intuitive and user-friendly interface with visually appealing elements, making navigation and music discovery enjoyable.

+Card-Based Design:

+Implemented a card-based design for each content item, displaying key information like title, genre, and a brief description.

 Custom Styling with CSS:

 Used CSS to style the website, creating a cohesive and visually appealing layout that aligns with the music genre or brand identity.

+Continuous Play:

+Implemented a continuous play feature, allowing users to enjoy uninterrupted music playback while navigating the website.

+Album and Artist Pages:

+Created dedicated pages for albums and artists, displaying relevant information, cover art, and track listings.

+Created By:
+Tushar Bansal